zestybean/ai_health_data_visualization/Assignment_MIMIC_Visualization/README.md

     ```

 4. **Run the project:**

-    Ensure you have the necessary data files in place and then run your main script:
+    Ensure you have the necessary data files in place and then open the project with VS Code:

+    1. Open VS Code and install the Jupyter extension if you haven't already.

+    2. Open the project folder in VS Code:

         ```bash
-    python main.py
+        code .
         ```

+    3. Open the notebook file you want to run (e.g., `DataVisualizationAnalysis.ipynb`) and execute the cells.

 ### Troubleshooting